pmcharrison/psynet-mirror/docs/tutorials/prolific.rst

 Terminating a study
 -------------------
-Go to Prolific go to your project folder, go to the tab "Active".
-If it says awaiting review, you can pay the remaining participants where something went wrong.
+Go to Prolific, go to your project folder, go to the tab "Active".
+If it says "Awaiting review", you can pay the remaining participants when something went wrong.
 By paying the participants, your experiment automatically moves to the tab "Completed".

 You can now export your data locally and destroy your application.